 - I certify that this manuscript is my own work, based on my personal study and/or research and that I have acknowledged all material and sources used in its preparation.

-- I have signed and uploaded the VURJ License form (linked in the Author Guidelines section) along with my manuscript.
+- I have signed and uploaded the VURJ License form and VURJ Mentor Consent form (linked in the Author Guidelines section) along with my manuscript.

 - I have included DOI information, if available, in citations.